 Landscape and Heritage Studies (LHS) is an English-language series about the history, heritage and transformation of the natural and cultural landscapes and built environment.
 The series aims at the promotion of new directions as well as the rediscovery and exploration of lost tracks in landscape and heritage research.
-LHS is published in collaboration with the VU University Research Institute for the Heritage and History of Cultural Landscapes and Urban Environment (CLUE).
+LHS is published in collaboration with the VU Amsterdam Interfaculty Research Institute for Culture, Cognition, History and Heritage (CLUE+).

 LHS welcomes both monographs and edited volumes, theoretically oriented approaches and detailed case studies, dealing with: